Haijie-Lee/NB-IOT_API/README.md

 You can try reading from <user_example> to learn how to use this API.

 ...
-Other descriptions were waiting to supplement.
+Other descriptions is waiting to supplement.